iron-software/IronXL-Examples/how-to/linux/README.md

-# IronXL Linux Compatibility & Setup Instruction
+# IronXL Linux Compatibility & Setup Guide

 ***Based on <https://ironsoftware.com/how-to/linux/>***

-IronXL is engineered exclusively with .NET Standard, enabling it to function seamlessly across all Linux distributions that support **.NET Core**, **.NET 5**, and **.NET 6**.
-Furthermore, it operates flawlessly on Docker, Azure, macOS, and Windows environments that support the .NET frameworks.
+IronXL is designed with pure .NET Standard, ensuring it operates seamlessly on any Linux distribution that supports `.NET Core`, `.NET 5`, and `.NET 6`.
+Additionally, it functions perfectly on Docker, Azure, macOS (all of which support .NET frameworks), and Windows.

 <div class="main-content__small-images-inline">
     <img src="https://img.icons8.com/color/96/000000/linux--v1.png" alt="Linux">